-EYFS leader will:

-- Develop language and communication skills as a priority, address personal, social and emotional needs and increase basic literacy and numeracy skills. - ➤ Offer increased reading opportunities via reading books matched to phonics and reading for pleasure, and ensure children have access to targeted high-quality adult support through targeted intervention.
+- EYFS leader will: - Develop language and communication skills as a priority, address personal, social and emotional needs and increase basic literacy and numeracy skills. - ➤ Offer increased reading opportunities via reading books matched to phonics and reading for pleasure, and ensure children have access to targeted high-quality adult support through targeted intervention. - ➤ Provide a range of opportunities for children to develop their personal, social and emotional skills to enable them to make further progress in all areas of the curriculum.